 by Meghan Fitzgerald

 I first heard of behavioral schema nearly ten years ago, when I was trained as a Forest School Leader in London.
-It turns out the name “behavioral schema” is derived from the work of developmental psychologist, Jean Piaget.
-Piaget used the term “schema” to describe both the mental and physical actions involved in building mental models of the world around them. .
+It turns out the name “behavioral schema” is derived from the work of developmental psychologist Jean Piaget.
+Piaget used the term “schema” to describe how kids, mentally and physically, build mental models of the world around them. .
 It’s part of children’s natural process of building understanding and knowledge.
-Further, these repeated actions lay pathways for concept development.
+Repeating the actions help kids develop concepts.
 For example, if I line up objects now, I build mental models that will help me sequence information later.

-Theory aside, just learning that these patterns exist, have names and are universal helps any adult see young children’s self initiated play as learning.
+Just learning that these patterns exist, have names and are universal helps any adult see young children’s play as learning.
 Suddenly, our children are not wasteful as they pile stickers randomly onto a piece of paper (or the new wooden table); they are enacting the “connecting” schema, engaging in a natural, valuable process that results in a stronger brain and greater understanding of their world.
 When your young child is struggling for selfhood, our “child-whisperer” powers become so precious.